Cluster Pi Setup

 Set up

-Conduct the following steps on each Raspberry Pi to deploy the illuminator in the cluster.
+Conduct the following steps on each Raspberry Pi to deploy the illuminator in a cluster.
+These instructions require to install Illuminator from source.

 1. Install Raspberry pi OS using Raspberry Pi imager.